PandaMinore/DebtHunter-Tool/README.md

     ```

 ### Train your classifier
-In the *datasets* folder you can find example labeled data to provide in the input (you can download *trining.arff*).
-Please use as training data a .arff file.
+In *datasets* folder you can find example labeled data to provide in input (you can download *trining.arff*).
+Please use as training data an .arff file.

-5. for example, you can execute in cmd:
+4. for example, you can execute in cmd:
 ```
 java -jar DebtHunter-tool.jar -u second -l ./datasets/labeledComments.arff -o ./output
 ```